 My son’s school teacher referred me to the Dean Hope Center after I learned that my son was behind in reading.
 After submitting an application form, the reading coordinator contacted me to conduct a brief assessment of my son’s reading and writing ability.
 At the time, I was between jobs, and my financial situation was very tight.
 The service fees were adjusted to an affordable rate based on my family’s household income.
 My son met with student reading specialists twice a week for three academic semesters.
 The services were very professional.
 I was very pleased to know that I did not have to compromise my son’s learning opportunities because of my financial situation.

 I have been coming to the Dean Hope Center for over two years now.
 At first, I applied for the vocational and career counseling service.
 I was recommended to complete two vocational interest assessments, which helped me understand how my interest and personality traits impacted on my career decision.
 The student therapist also assisted me to discover other factors that prevented me from achieving my career goals.
 Upon completion of the vocational/career counseling, I was transferred to work with a student therapist who focused on cognitive behavioral therapy, which helped me change thoughts and behaviors that hindered my pursuit of a new career.

-Coordinator: Dr. Dinelia Rosa
+Director: Dr. Dinelia Rosa

 Phone: (212) 678-3262